SimonJackson24/AMSLPR/docs/ocr_system.md

 ## Overview

-The AMSLPR system uses an advanced OCR (Optical Character Recognition) system for license plate recognition.
+The VisiGate system uses an advanced OCR (Optical Character Recognition) system for license plate recognition.
 The system supports multiple OCR methods and can be configured to use hardware acceleration via the Hailo TPU for improved performance and reliability.

 ## OCR Methods